ASIA MARKETS: Tech Stocks Lead Broad Gains By Asian Markets

 ADVERTISEMENT

+Indexes in Singapore , Taiwan and Japan were also all up nearly 1% at midday.
+Tech was leading a rebound in Taiwan, while a pullback in the yen helped Japanese stocks.
+The Nikkei had fallen in seven of the past nine sessions after October's big gains.

-"In the absence of any material event risk to push risk assets higher this week, we are also still seeing signs of markets refusing to sell off with any real conviction," said Chris Weston, chief market strategist at IG Markets.
+"The buy-the-dip crowd remains in charge of global stocks," said Greg McKenna, chief market strategist at AxiTrader.
+That as "we are also still seeing signs of markets refusing to sell off with any real conviction," added Chris Weston at IG Markets.

+The yen weakened overnight and was recently trading at Yen112.55 against the dollar , after getting a safe-haven boost Monday amid the euro's slide on German political worries.

+Chinese stocks outperformed the region early on Tuesday, building on Monday's strong rebound.
+But the gains cooled by midday.
+The Shenzhen Composite Index finished 0.03% higher after rising as much as 0.9%.

-But New Zealand stocks ignored gains in the region, with the NZX 50 Index down 0.2% after shedding as much as 0.5% in early trade following Monday's three-week closing high.
+But New Zealand stocks ignored gains in the region, with the NZX 50 Index down a point after setting a three-week closing high on Monday.

 Elsewhere, the Australian dollar hit a five-month low against the U.S. dollar after the minutes of this month's central-bank meeting showed officials are nervously watching labor markets in other economies and domestic wage growth remained weak.
 The S&P/ASX 200 stock index was recently up 0.3%.